fish-shell/fish-shell/doc_src/language.rst

 - A variable name cannot be empty.
 It can contain only letters, digits, and underscores.
 It may begin and end with any of those characters.

 - A function name cannot be empty.
 It may not begin with a hyphen ("-") and may not contain a slash ("/").
 All other characters, including a space, are valid.
+A function name also can't be the same as a reserved keyword or essential builtin like ``if`` or ``set``.

 - A bind mode name (e.g., ``bind -m abc ...``) must be a valid variable name.